Boost Mobile Cell Phone Plans Review 2020

 Recap—Is Boost Mobile any good?

 Boost Mobile doesn’t top our list of favorite prepaid providers because its BYOD program is limited and its actual phone service isn’t the best out there.
 But we do like that Boost includes unlimited music streaming on certain platforms, and its customer service was easy to reach.
+It’s a great option for music-lovers who want a cheap, simple plan.

-- Plans: None of Boost Mobile’s plan will cut off your data or charge you automatic overages.
+- Plans: None of Boost Mobile’s plans will cut off your data or charge you automatic overages.
 We generally recommend Boost’s 3 GB plan over its unlimited options, unless you want a lot of hotspot data.

 - Performance: Boost Mobile uses Sprint’s network, which isn’t always the best.
 But Sprint does work pretty well in some areas, so just make sure your area is one of them before you sign on.